An Update from Castleton Farm

 An Update from Castleton

 Despite the catchy weather Ross has made great progress with spring work, with some earlier sown spring barley already emerging.
-Below are several observations from 5th April 2021.
+This is the latest update from Castleton Farm taken on 5th April 2021.

 Remaining cover crops